 In some cases, the holy chrism has barely dried on the foreheads of these celebrity converts before they’ve either announced thoughts of ordination (in the case of LaBeouf) or been given platforms for sharing their testimony (in the case of Owens).

 All of this sounds great.
-If the heavenly host rejoices at the repentance of just one sinner, how much greater must be their joy to see all of the saints marching into the church right now?
+If the heavenly host rejoices at the repentance of just one sinner, how much greater must be their joy to see all the saints marching into the church right now?
 Why should Catholics object to seeing lots of new Catholics?

 The church has traditionally understood the conversion of the world to be its raison d’être, and it has always been open to receiving converts where they are.
 Perfection isn’t a prerequisite but an end goal.
 “The faith required for baptism is not a perfect and mature faith,” the writers of the Catechism of the Catholic Church say, “but a beginning that is called to develop.”
 At the beginning of the Christian journey is desire—either by the convert or by those who speak on his behalf, such as parents and godparents.

-That same paragraph in the catechism that acknowledges the imperfect faith of new Catholics has more to say on the subject.
-“Faith needs the community of believers.
+That same paragraph in the catechism that acknowledges the imperfect faith of new Catholics has more to say on the subject: “Faith needs the community of believers.
 It is only within the faith of the church that each of the faithful can believe.”

 This kind of adulation is harmful on many levels.
-Marginalized communities inside and outside of the church begin to believe the celebrity convert embodies what it means to be Catholic.
+Marginalized communities inside and outside the church begin to believe the celebrity convert embodies what it means to be Catholic.
 If concerns about public allegations of sexual assault or bigotry by new converts either go unaddressed or are waved away by church authorities, those at risk of assault or bigotry may begin to feel unsafe in the church.
 Parishes and dioceses often see an influx of converts who start pressing for positions of influence and authority.
-Sometimes converts are counseled to wait awhile; other times, short-staffed churches and pastoral centers are desperate enough for volunteers to give new converts more responsibility than they can handle.
+Sometimes converts are counseled to wait a while; other times, short-staffed churches and pastoral centers are desperate enough for volunteers to give new converts more responsibility than they can handle.

 Perhaps more converts ought to be treated to the benign apathy I experienced during my conversion process: So, you want to become Catholic?
 That’s nice.
-You can find your local parish through Google.
+You can find your local parish by searching online.
 It may be a while before the pastor can get back to you, but keep trying.
 Read a few books while waiting for OCIA to start up again.
 It may take a year or more to go through OCIA, but you can meet some nice people along the way.
 Listen to their experiences, ask them what they like (and dislike) about the church.
 Maybe volunteer for the parish bake sale or the Christmas crafts booth.
 Volunteering is a good way to meet people.

 Sure, go to Mass regularly, if you can, but don’t sweat the differences between the liturgy in church and the liturgy in your books.
 The church allows for small changes in local areas.